Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 // JPA Repository (used only within infra)

-interface ProductJpaRepository extends JpaRepository<Product, Long> {
+interface ProductJpaRepository : JpaRepository<Product, Long> {

 }